SeeLook/nootka/CONTRIBUTING.md

       Seems like detecting note duration works well, so it can bear more tiny divisions like triplets.
 This is planed for next stable Nootka release (like 2.2).

     - **Score in general**
-      Even if Nootka is not a editing-score-application the musical score functionality is very important.
+      Even if Nootka is not an editing-score-application the musical score functionality is very important.
 The code of it is a mix of QML and C++ but it might utilize QML declarativeness much more to make code simpler and easier for further developing.

   * **Using C++ with Qt**
     - **Downloading audio file on demand**
       Nootka package size ballooned recently due to files with audio samples.
 And it will grow even more when samples will get better quality.
-But there is no need to keep them all in distributed package (Android apk especially) when given user will utilize just one file with samples according to selected instrument.
-So the file could be downloaded after the instrument selection from remote location.
-This way we might even get rid of ogg dependencies and downloading raw/wav audio samples - bigger size but one file and just once - store it locally, so next application updates will use it as well.
-Of course one, fallback file (piano) shipped wit the app.
+      But there is no need to keep them all in distributed package (Android *.apk especially) when given user will utilize just one file with samples according to selected instrument.
+      So the file could be downloaded from remote location after the instrument was selected.
+      This way we might even get rid of ogg dependencies and downloading raw/wav audio samples - bigger size but one file and fetched just once - stored locally, so next application updates will use it as well.
+      Of course one, fallback file (piano) shipped with the app.

     - **Midi in/out support**
       Playing (midi output) and rhythm detection (input) can be done with `C++` only - [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/) library preferred.
 However, at the top of that, integration with Nootka requires Qt stuff.
 There is some [old code](https://www.opencode.net/seelook/nootka/blob/master/src/libs/sound/tmidiout.h) but for playing only and without rhythms support.